duken72/codingForDummies/cppFD/README.md

 With `#include <memory>`:

 - `std::unique_ptr` stores one pointer only.
 We can assign a different object by removing the current object from the pointer.
-- `std::shared_ptr` allows more than one pointer pointing to this one object at a time and it’ll maintain a Reference Counter using `use_count()` method.
+- `std::shared_ptr` allows more than one pointer pointing to this one object at a time, and it’ll maintain a Reference Counter using `use_count()` method.
 - `std::weak_ptr` also allows more than one pointer pointing at one object at a time, but without a Reference Counter.
 - `std::auto_ptr` is replaced by `std::unique_ptr`, with similar functionality, improved security, added features and support for arrays.